Obese? My 2 Month Plan to Change Your Life

 People gain weight because of bad eating habits.
 They make awful food choices over the course of years and years.
 Eating becomes a ritual of taste, convenience, and even a method to fill the voids that come from depression and anxiety.

-Stomachs are being filled, but with a large number of empty calories.
+Stomachs are being filled, but with a large amount of empty calories.
 The micronutrient density just isn't there.

 What's a micronutrient?